Pharmac

 Pharmac is the government agency which funds medicines and medical devices in New Zealand.

-While around 2,000 medicines are funded, there are nearly 300,000 medical devices - everything from dressings and syringes, through to hospital beds and MIR machines.
+While around 2,000 medicines are funded, there are over 230,000 medical devices - everything from dressings and syringes, through to hospital beds and MIR machines.

 As the Service Designer for the Medical Devices Programme Delivery, my role includes: